pythonhacker/project-euler-rust/README.md

 ## Source files

 Each source file maps to a given Project Euler problem by index.
+So `Problem `1 -> `problem1.rs`, `Problem 2` -> `problem2.rs` etc.

+The compilation is done using Rust's cargo tool.

 ## Create `Cargo.toml`